Could you become a Fed-Up Slow Cooker Trainer?

 Slow cookers are simple to use and typically use over 60% less energy than ovens.
+No previous cooking experience is required, just a passion to share what you learn with others and a willingness to lead a community cooking course after completing the training.

 The Fed-Up course, led by chef Adam Franklin, started in 2014 as a course designed to help supplement foodbank parcels to maximise the amount of meals that could be prepared by adding fresh food, a slow cooker and the training to effect change.
 It has developed into a network of people from community settings connected together to use their new practical skills, support each other and connected into other community projects.